-The 1918 flu virus infected through social interactions leading to physical proximity.
-While it eventually reached all areas of Hamburg, it caused spikes at different times.
+The 1918 flu virus infected through social interactions, such as encounters between family members, friends, co-workers and business partners.
+While it eventually reached all areas of Hamburg, it diffused at differential speeds, causing spikes at different times.
 We use co-movements in deaths between areas to measure diffusion, indirectly capturing a combination of the frequency and intensity of interactions between people of Hamburg.
-Our flu measure is where ρ_i is the correlation of flu deaths in district i with flu deaths in the march-treated area T scaled by the change in NSDAP vote share in connected districts j, adjusting for correlations with other, unexposed districts C. Appendix A describes the derivation in detail.18
+Our flu measure is where ρ_i^T is the correlation of flu deaths in district i with flu deaths in the march-treated area T. One limitation of this measure is that it may pick up general connectivity to other parts of the city, whether exposed or not exposed to the march.
+To address this issue, we adjust for connections to areas of Hamburg that are not exposed to the marches adjusting for correlations ρ_i^C with other, unexposed districts C. To take into account the heterogenous response to the treatment, we scale ρ_i^T and ρ_i^C by the change in NSDAP vote share in connected districts j.22 In other words, we expect larger spillovers in areas that are more strongly connected to parts of the city that saw a post-march surge in Nazi voting.
+Appendix A describes the derivation in detail.23